-> For instance, in Europe, the ETSI regulation allows devices on these frequencies to send messages for 1% of the time per hour.
-Devices can only send a defined number of message per day to be compliant with the rule, and our commercial contracts were designed to match this limitation.
+For instance, in Europe, the ETSI regulation allows devices on these frequencies to send messages for 1% of the time per hour.
+To be compliant with the regulations in place, Sigfox-using devices can only send a defined number of messages per day.
+Our commercial contracts are designed to match this limitation.

-> - There are 3,600 seconds in one hour.
+- There are 3,600 seconds in one hour.

-> - A Sigfox messages takes 6 seconds to send (for RC1 devices).
+- A Sigfox message takes 6 seconds to send (for RC1 devices).

-> - Therefore, you can send 36/6 = 6 messages / hour, which makes 24x6 = 144 messages a day.
-We keep 4 messages for protocol use, which allows for 140 messages per day for your device.
+- Therefore, a device can send a maximum of 6 messages per hour (36/6), which allows a total of 144 messages per day (24 * 6).
+Sigfox keeps 4 messages for protocol use, which allows for 140 messages per day for your device.

-> NB: This calculation is just an example of what is done in EMEA region (Europe, Middle east, Africa).
-Depending on the location, limitations can be very different.
+NB: This calculation is just an example of what is done in the EMEA region (Europe, the Middle East, and Africa).
+Depending on your device's location, limitations can be very different.

-> To get more details on the Sigfox technology, you can download the Technical Overview available below.
+To get more details on the Sigfox technology, you can download the Technical Overview available below.

 Sigfox messages are small and optimized for sensors, as they require only a small amount of power.
 The Sigfox payload is limited to 12 bytes (excluding the payload headers).
 Although this might seem to be a very restricted payload size, there's actually a lot that can be done with 12 bytes.

 The example below shows how you could structure 12 bytes to send a set of GPS coordinates along with speed, acquistion time and the battery voltage.

 The Sigfox network has been designed and optimized to be very cost-effective for our customers.
 From the hardware you need to create a device, to the cost of network deployment, all the details have been cautiously taken care of to offer the most optimal IoT solution on the market.